rgksugan/knowledge/3-resources/books/How AI Works.md

 * Decision tree - A machine learning model that asks a series of yes/no questions about its input to arrive at a class label decision.
 * Feature - The inputs to a model.
 * Confusion matrix - A standard way to represent the performance of a classifier on a test set.
+* Nearest Neighbour - Simplest of the machine models.
+New instances are assigned the class label of the nearest training set.
+* Support Vector Machine - Takes less computation.

 ## Papers
 * https://www.nature.com/articles/s42256-021-00307-0